jstnf/PokemonJ/README.md

 # PokemonJ

-Pokemon (gen 3 mostly) in Java.
+Pokemon (gen 3 mostly, only gen 1 Pokemon) in Java.
+A battle simulator,
 <br>
 Thanks to:
-- LWJGL3
+- Spriters Resource
-- JOML 1.7.0
+- Sounds Resource
-- Warmful Development (tutorials on YT)
+- ... and lots of random YT clips!